wrode/Blog/_posts/2016-08-06-Blockchain.md

 <!--Could talk about the different types of registers here.
 How ancients used stone tablets or Quipus as their registreries-->

-- Governments keep track of veichle ownership using a registry of registration plates.
+- Governments keep track of vehicle ownership using a registry of registration plates.
 - Kennel clubs keep track of who owns what dog through a breed registry.
 - The nonprofit organization ICANN keeps track of who owns what internet domain names.
 - A bank keeps an up to date ledger with the balance of account holders.